 Just 20 Minutes of Sunlight a Day Stimulates Over 200 Antimicrobial Peptides

-They remember what it does to us…deep in our cells, in the unseen chemistry of survival.
+They remember what it does to us, deep in our cells, in the unseen chemistry of survival.

-Just twenty minutes of sunlight a day triggers your body to produce more than 200 antimicrobial peptides…tiny molecular warriors that help fight off viruses, bacteria, fungi, and even parasites.
+Because here’s something that sounds like magic and witchcraft but is, in fact, biology: just twenty minutes of sunlight a day triggers your body to produce more than 200 antimicrobial peptides…tiny molecular warriors that help fight off viruses, bacteria, fungi, and even parasites.

 The Secret Beneath Your Skin